wp-plugins/zedity/readme.txt

 == Changelog ==

+= 2.0.2 =
+* Better management of webfonts.
+* Enhanced compatibility with other plugins using their own media plugin.

 = 2.0.1 =
 * Manage content loading when the Media Library, or users, generate urls with different domain from the admin area.